 The fine arts are vital to cultural expression: they enrich our lives while challenging and broadening our views of the world.
 WSU faculty foster an educational environment that encourages creativity, individual growth, and meaningful expression.
 Students have the opportunity to put their ideas into form while becoming visually literate, historically grounded, and familiar with the diversity of arts and cultures worldwide.

-Students can design a multidisciplinary degree in social sciences, humanities, or general science that reflects their own individual values, interests, and abilities and contributes to achieving lifelong personal, educational, and professional goals.
+Students can design a multidisciplinary degree in the natural or physical sciences that reflects their own individual values, interests, and abilities and contributes to achieving lifelong personal, educational, and professional goals.

 History is the ongoing effort to understand diverse people, institutions, and cultures.
 Historical inquiry builds knowledge of past events and in doing so helps inform the decisions we make about our future.
 Faculty specialize in many areas of research and teaching, including environmental, world, American west, religion, gender, military, and diplomatic history.

 The school leads students in the study of languages as well as the institutional forces and dynamics articulating race, culture, and nation, preparing students for the challenges of a diverse society and world.
 The Language for Professionals second major options provides mastery of foreign language as an important tool in a broad variety of careers and professions.